Palmerston North: City status

 In 1941, the Manawatū River flooded again, having last flooded in 1902.
 Large parts of Hokowhitu and Awapuni were underwater, with residents evacuating to higher ground (peaked at 5.8m).

 In 1940, the Māori Battalion was formed in Palmerston North and trained at the Showgrounds (now Arena Manawatu).
 In 1942, Linton Army Camp was established.
 After the war, the city's growth was rapid.
 In 1949, the city's boundaries had extended to include Milson and Kelvin Grove.
 In 1953, the boundaries would further extend to include Awapuni, which in the same year, was again flooded by the Manawatū River, along with Hokowhitu.
 It was the largest flood since 1902.

 Although work had started in 1926, it was not until 1959 the Milson Deviation of the North Island Main Trunk was opened.
 This meant future trains would pass to the north of the city, instead of through the Square.
 Later in 1963, the railway station at Tremaine Avenue opens.
 The last trains passed through the Square in 1964.

 In 1961, the Highbury was added to the council area.
 In 1963, Massey University College of Manawatu was formed by the amalgamation of the Massey Agricultural College with the Palmerston North University College.
 In 1964, it became Massey University, an autonomous tertiary learning institution with the power to grant its own degrees.

 In 1967, city boundaries were again extended to include land in Aokautere, Kelvin Grove, Milson, Amberley (Westbrook) and Awapuni as part of future growth for the next 25 years.

 In 1969, volunteers established the Esplanade Scenic Railway at Victoria Esplanade.
 The railway features a 2.2 km (1.4 mi) miniature railway track offering 20-minute rides through native bush.

 In 1970, the New Zealand Rugby Museum was established and a tribute to the founding father of rugby in New Zealand, Charles Munro, was opened at Massey University.

+Cenotaph and Clock Tower in the centre of The Square.

 In 1971, a competition to design a civic building for the vacant railway land at the Square, was won by Wellington architects, Maurice and John Patience.
 The resulting building was finished in 1979.
 In 1976, the Manawatu and Oroua rivers flooded, 24-hour rainfall records in Feilding and Palmerston North were exceeded and some residents from both locations were evacuated.

 In 1977, Palmerston North City Council celebrated its Centenary of Municipal government.
 The Queen and the Duke of Edinburgh are among visitors to Palmerston North.

 On 1 November 1989, New Zealand local government authorities were reorganised.
 Palmerston North City boundaries were extended to include Ashhurst, Linton and Turitea through amalgamation of parts of the former Kairanga County, Oroua County and Ashhurst Town Council.

 On 1 July 2012, Bunnythorpe, Longburn, part of the area around Kairanga and an area around Ashhurst were transferred from the Manawatū District to Palmerston North City.

 Geography

-Looking southeast towards Palmerston North city centre from Palmerston North Hospital.
-In the distance is Tararua Range.
+Looking northeast towards the Ruahine Range from Anzac Park.